-Deals often fall through in the final weeks of quarters, and shortfalls between predicted and actual revenue will disappoint shareholders, and throw a wrench in strategic plans.
+Deals often fall through in the final weeks of quarters, and shortfalls between predicted and actual revenue will disappoint shareholders, and throw a wrench into strategic plans.
 Organizations have to forecast numbers as close to the mark as possible, and in order to do so, the entire sales team must be invested in forecast accuracy.

 Here are four strategies to set sales teams on the right path, and to create a culture where salespeople are invested in forecast accuracy.

 1. Set Them on the Right Path with Consistent Definitions

 When your sales team works from a consistent set of definitions, e.g. what is a qualified opportunity, then it will be easier for management to trust the data they have.
 A qualified opportunity can be defined by a set of characteristics or behaviors that a company sees, again and again, that signal buyer readiness, or unreadiness, to purchase.